 Wire Rope Damage

-- Corrosion & Wear
+- Corrosion and Wear

 - Broken Wires